JosefGrilloC/Skeletal-core-past-Symbio/README.md

 ## Get started
 For simplicity _**Download the Grillo_et_al_2025 directory**_ that contains the Rproject along with the Data and markdown file.

-Moreover, the individual data files are also included.
+Moreover, the _individual data files_ are also included as separate files.